 The years immediately leading up to allotment had been tough years for our people health-wise.
 There were even letters of concern coming from the Indian Office in D.C. – asking the Siletz Agent the reason for the completely off-the-charts rate of death among the young people at Siletz.
 Special inspectors came to investigate the conditions at the boarding school and other potential factors contributing to the death-rate.
 There were some changes made at the school, but still a majority of our younger generations slipped away.
 Many of the adults who had been assigned allotments died over the next several years too.
 This left a good number of allotments without original owners.

 Heirship to the allotments came into question in many cases.
 Sometimes several siblings or other more distant relatives of an allottee would share interest in the estate.
 Questions about how to handle heirship at Siletz soon resulted in more legislation.
 In 1901 Congress passed the Siletz Indian Inherited Lands Act.
-The understanding is that the act limited Siletz Tribal members to having only one allotment in their name.
+To my understanding, the act limited Siletz Tribal members to having only one allotment in their name.
 Any other lands in their name, had to either be deeded (so that county taxes applied), or the Siletz Agency would sell the allotment by advertised sale and divide the proceeds among the heirs.

 Most of our tribal people were not in a condition to begin paying property taxes, & in cases of multiple heirs, the deeding became a complicated matter, so advertised sales became a common practice at Siletz Agency.
 Through this streamlined process, many allotments were quickly sold to non-Indians.
 Homesteading within the recently opened tracts of the reservation was also very active.